ishraqe/ProjectV/README.md

 select * from life where days= happy;

-I've been worked in this project in latest three days cause I wanted to learn and apply my knowleage in laravel, it's a CMS for a blog that u can create, edit and delete.
+I'm woking in this project in latest three days cause I wanted to learn more and apply my knowleage in laravel, it's a CMS for a blog that u can create, edit and delete.
 I hope u like it, if u want to make changes just do it haha.
-I made it with Laravel

 ## About the project